Feydral/XIS/README.md

 ### Status

-**Xis is experimental and subject to change.
-The instruction set, compiler, and VM may evolve as the design is refined.**
+Xis is experimental and subject to change.
+The instruction set, compiler, and VM may evolve as the design is refined.
+If you have any suggestions or tips, or want to contribute, add me on Discord: "feathertech".
+I think Discord is better since I don't check my emails that often :>.
+Also, if you've written a script in xis16, I'd be extremely happy if you could show it to me!